Nina Hoss

+Hoss received the Order of Merit of the Federal Republic of Germany (2013) and was also appointed a Chevalier de l'Ordre des Arts et des Lettres in France (2015).

-Early life
+Early life and education

-Hoss was born in Stuttgart, West Germany.
-Her father, Willi Hoss, was a German trade unionist and politician (member of the Bundestag with The Greens).
+Hoss was born in Stuttgart, West Germany, in 1975.
+Her father, Willi Hoss, was a German trade unionist and politician (member of the Bundestag with The Greens, which he co-founded).
 Her mother, Heidemarie Rohweder, was an actress at Stuttgart National Theatre and later director of the Esslingen-based Württemberg State Playhouse (Württembergische Landesbühne Esslingen).